 The endocannabinoid system is a naturally occurring cell-signaling system in our bodies and in the bodies of most mammals.
 It is responsible for promoting homeostasis and relaxation.

-Some common processes that this system is involved in includes our bodies are mood, memory, stress, appetite, heart health and function, and pain.
+Some common processes that this system is involved in include our bodies are mood, memory, stress, appetite, heart health and function, and pain.
 CBD interacts with the endocannabinoid system by binding to receptors in the brain and immune system to carry out a variety of functions, including relief from back pain.

 The receptors that receive CBD and other cannabinoids are small proteins attached to the cells.
 The two main endocannabinoid receptors are CB1 and CB2 receptors.